Mongongo oil comes from the maketti tree of Africa, and is the star ingredient in our Mongo Kiss lip balm. The benefits of mongongo oil are plentiful:

 - It lasts longer on your skin than coconut oil and jojoba oil because of its high amount of polyunsaturated fatty acids, and prevents moisture from escaping pores

-- Calms inflammation and redness of the skin
+- Calms redness of the skin

 - Linoleic acid and magnesium give the skin a natural grow and makes skin appear younger